All About Drop D Tuning: Open D Tuning for Guitar

 What is “Drop D tuning” for guitar?
 And why would we want to use it in our guitar music?

-This is a special tuning that makes for beautifully low, rich bass sounds.
-Below, you’ll discover everything you need to know about tuning your guitar to Drop D tuning and it’s differences from Standard Tuning.
+This is an alternate guitar tuning that makes for beautifully low, rich bass sounds.
+Below, you’ll discover everything you need to know about tuning your guitar to Drop D tuning and it’s differences from Standard Guitar Tuning.

 What is Drop D Tuning?

 When we use Drop D tuning, the low E string is tuned a whole step down to D. This means instead of the 6th string sound being an E, it sounds a D. It is one octave lower than the open 4th string D.

 Many composers choose to write in Drop D tuning because it has many benefits on guitar, simply by adjusting the pitch of one string down a whole step.

 What is the benefit?